-Have you noticed that we’re writing about email marketing lately?
-That’s because it’s one of the least expensive mediums at less than 2 cents each, it’s highly targeted, and you’ll know immediately what’s working and what’s not.
+at less than 2 cents each, healthcare emails are one of the least expensive marketing tactics. ’s highly targeted, and you’ll know immediately what’s working and what’s not.
 Awesome, right?
 But your email has to be received first.
 That means it needs to plow through a SPAM filter on the receiving side first.
 The cause of SPAM-outs ranges from a suspiciously large load of code to a blacklisted server that sends the email.

 The one that will blindside you, though, is the use of specific words in the text.
 It may be a perfectly fine word, but in some contexts, it might be evidence of a scam.
 Here are a few in the medical category: